urbanopt/urbanopt.github.io/customization/example_post_processor.md

 ```

 - Run the new example project using the modified Scenario gem repository
-  - Adjust the `allow_local` in the Gemfile, following instructions to allow the use of
+  - Adjust the `allow_local` in the Gemfile located in your project's directory, following instructions to allow the use of local gems.
-    local gems.
   - This will enable using the local files in the urbanopt-scenario-gem repo that you have been editing